Antik eller ej?

 Antique or not?

-You probably already know the term ”antique” from either the street shops or the many stores, that sell their items online.
-Most countries have a tradition for antiquity trades, and the reason is, that mankind has almost always had a great amount of respect for things, that have a history.
-Historical objects remind us, that we are a part of a greater whole, that the world neither begins nor stops with the individual reality.
-And for many of us it creates a sense of security to be surrounded by things, that have a longer history than our own.
+You may have come across the term "antique" either in the street scene or among the many shops that sell their goods online.
+Virtually all countries have a tradition of antiques trading, and this is because we humans have always had a special respect for things that have a history.
+Historical objects remind us that we are part of a larger community, that the world neither begins nor ends with individual reality.
+And for many of us, it creates a sense of security to be surrounded by things whose history is longer than our own.

-”Antiquety” usually refers to a collector’s item, that shows a certain degree of craftmanship.
-Among the world’s most famous antiqueties are the Egyptian statues at the Louvre in Paris and Torso Belvedere, which is exhibited at the Vatican Museums’ Museo Pio-Clementino.
-Past times’ tables, chairs and even cars can also be characterized as antiquities.
-Some people spend a great deal of their time and money on acquiring things, that are antique.
-A desk made by American Goddard & Townsend in the 1760’s was sold for 11.4 million USD in 1989.
-This example is far from unique.
+"Antique" usually refers to a collector's item that demonstrates a certain degree of craftsmanship.
+Among the world's best-known antiquities are the Egyptian statues exhibited at the Louvre in Paris and the Torso Belvedere, which is maintained by the Vatican Museums.
+Tables, chairs and even cars from earlier times can also be characterized as antiques.
+Some people spend a great deal of both their time and money acquiring things that are antique.
+For example, a desk manufactured by the American Goddard & Townsend in the 1760s was sold for the equivalent of 80 million Danish kroner in 1989.
+The example is far from unique.